mmistakes/made-mistakes-jekyll/src/_posts/procreate/2016-04-15-april-c-portrait.md

 ---
-title: "Messy Paint Across the Scalp"
+title: "Messy paint across the scalp"
 excerpt: "Portrait of April C. digitally painted with Procreate on an iPad."
 last_modified_at: 2016-04-15T12:14:37-04:00
 image: